OrganismalSystemsBiology/analytic_cosinor/README.md

     n_timepoints_per_period
 ) # sem_adj_p_value is same as p-value when SEM is not given

-# Single time-series analysis with SEM
+# Usage 1-2.
+Single time-series analysis with SEM
 time_series_avg = np.array([...])  # Your time-series data of averages
 time_series_sem = np.array([...])  # Your time-series data of SEMs
 n_timepoints_per_period = 6   # For 24-hour periods with 4-hour interval sampling